DuraMAT/pvpro/README.md

 Here's a high level overview of the most important parts of the package.

-- fit.production_data_curve_fit - Fits a single diode model to production data.
+- main.production_data_curve_fit - Fits a single diode model to production data.
 - main.PvProHandler - class method for running the pvpro data analysis.
 Convenient way to keep track of all the variables required for the analysis and run production_data_curve_fit iteratively over time-series data.
 - main.PvProHandler.execute - Runs the pvpro simulfit.